dashohoxha/killercoda-scenarios/linux-cli/lesson8/step3.md

    `ssh user1@localhost 'ls .*'`{{execute}}

-2. Writting a password each time that we use `ssh` quickly becomes tedious.
+2. Writing a password each time that we use `ssh` quickly becomes tedious.
 We can use keys instead, which is easier and more secure.

    First let's generate a public/private key pair: